gouravgupta02/gouravgupta02/README.md

 ### I'm Currently Working On

-- 🌐 **Full-Stack Web Development** – building and scaling modern web applications end to end
+- 🌐 **Full-Stack Web Development** – building and scaling modern web applications end to end.
-- ⚙️ **End-to-End Product Development** – from idea to deployment and beyond
+- ⚙️ **End-to-End Product Development** – from idea to deployment and beyond.
-- 🤖 **Generative AI** – building AI-driven applications and automating tasks
+- 🤖 **Generative AI** – building AI-driven applications and automating tasks.

 ### Let's Get In Touch 📫: